IHE/RAD.IRA/input/pagecontent/issues.md

 * Q: Should Evidence Creator be required to support Initiate Reporting Session [RAD-X1]?<br><br>Often an Evidence Creator is invoked on demand by an Image Display.
 As a result, it is unlikely that an Evidence Creator is the actor that initiates a reporting session.<br><br>A: No. It is not expected that an Evidence Creator will start a new session and drives other applications.

 * Q: Should the application that initiated the report context be the one that terminate the report context?<br><br>Is it valid for one application to initiate the report context and then another application to terminate the same report context?
-In this case, there is some implicit coordination between these two applications (e.g. by configuration) that is outside the scope of this profile.<br><br>No. FHIRcast stated that the app that initiates a new context may not be the app that terminates the same context.
+In this case, there is some implicit coordination between these two applications (e.g. by configuration) that is outside the scope of this profile.<br><br>A: No. FHIRcast stated that the app that initiates a new context may not be the app that terminates the same context.

+* Q: Can the Hub provide additional business logic to determine which context is the current context?<br><br>A: FHIRcast stated that the current context is the context in which there is a `*-open` event and there is no corresponding `*-close` event (Section [2.9.2 Get Current Context Response](https://build.fhir.org/ig/HL7/fhircast-docs/2-9-GetCurrentContext.html#get-current-context-response)).
+The intention is to keep the Hub as simple as possible.
+Also since it does not have the business logic exists in the synchronized applications, it is more appropriate for the different Subscribers to change context if desired.